 And they’ll build lives of their own, with an awareness that pace and contentedness go hand in hand.

 Erica Layne is a sunset chaser and a mom of three living in the San Francisco Bay area.
-She writes Let Why Lead, a place for wholehearted women building wholehearted families.
+She writes Life on Purpose, a place for wholehearted women building wholehearted families.
 She’s passionate about living fully and filling her family with love and belonging—and helping other women do the same.
-For regular reminders of the big picture, connect with her on Facebook, Pinterest, or at letwhylead.com.

 You May Also Like

 If you enjoyed this post, Erica would love to send you a copy of her Top 16 Resources for Wholehearted Women (4 TED talks, 4 podcasts, 4 blogs, 4 books), which comes with each quarterly newsletter.
-Next edition goes out next month: Sign up here!
+The next edition goes out next month: Sign up here!

-Be sure to also check out these great posts from Let Why Lead:
+Be sure to also check out these great posts: